Aarif123456/image_repository/README.md

 ## TODO :alarm_clock:
 * View
-    * view files user has uploaded
-    * download chosen file - make sure it is the same as when you uploaded
+    * Download chosen file - make sure it is the same as when you uploaded
-    * view image in tile form (after)
+    * View image in tile form (after)
-    * view files in folder (after)
+    * View files in folder (after)

 * Delete
-    * delete selected file - make sure user can only delete file in their folder
+    * Delete selected file - make sure user can only delete file in their folder
     * Test mass deletion (after)
-    * delete folder (after)
+    * Delete folder (after)

 * File encryption
-    * change permission of file
+    * Change permission of file
-    * change permission of all files in folder (after)
+    * Change permission of all files in folder (after)

 * User Management (after)
     * Allow user to logout

 * Searching (after)
     * Allow users to search public files by name
     * Allow users to search public files by tags